 - A new structure was implemented.
 In the past, EnergyPLAN was divided by 1) technical 'Inputs', 2) 'Simulation' strategy, 3) Costs, and 4) Outputs.
-However, many new technologies and simulation options have been developed over the past 15 years, so a new structure has been implemented to improve the flow through the tool.
-The new structure encourages the users to: 1) Specify the 'Demand', 2) Design the 'Supply' to meet these demands, 3) Identify 'Balancing & Storage' options which will allow, 4) Input the 'Costs', 5) Pick a 'Simulation' strategy and 6) Investigate the results/'Outputs' from the model. - There is also a new TreeView Navigation: In addition to the tab navigation that has always existed in EnergyPLAN, there is now also a TreeView navigation.
-This appears on the left side

-- of the model.
+However, many new technologies and simulation options have been developed over the past 15 years, so a new structure was implemented to improve the flow through the tool.
+The new structure encouraged the users to: 1) Specify the 'Demand', 2) Design the 'Supply' to meet these demands, 3) Identify 'Balancing & Storage' options which would allow, 4) Input the 'Costs', 5) Pick a 'Simulation' strategy and 6) Investigate the results/'Outputs' from the model. - There was also a new TreeView Navigation: In addition to the tab navigation that has always existed in EnergyPLAN, there was now also a TreeView navigation.
+This appears on the left side of the model.
 Both the TreeView and Tab navigation systems can be turned on or off.
-The TreeView allows you to switch between different EnergyPLAN tabsheets faster than before. - The appearance has also been updated.
-For example, EnergyPLAN now contains the same 'ribbon' layout as many Microsoft applications, along with a new dropdown menu: this is located on the top-left of the model where you can click the EnergyPLAN/AAU logo to see the new dropdown menu. - Due to these new menus, extra buttons have been added.
+The TreeView allows you to switch between different EnergyPLAN tabsheets faster than before.

+- The appearance was also updated.
+For example, EnergyPLAN now contained the same 'ribbon' layout as many Microsoft applications, along with a new dropdown menu: this is located on the top-left of the model where you can click the EnergyPLAN/AAU logo to see the new dropdown menu. - Due to these new menus, extra buttons were added.
 For example, there is now a 'New' button to create a model from scratch, a new settings button so that the settings now appear as a pop-up, and a range of new 'Run' buttons.
 Two new buttons with new features are the 'Notes' and 'Show Hints' buttons.
-The notes feature allows you to add notes about your model and the 'show hints' checkbox allows you to get some help if you do not understand an EnergyPLAN input. - The Investment tabsheet has been expanded, so that new costs are now included.
-For example, the cost of road vehicles have been added and the number of additional cost inputs has been doubled from 10 to 20. - There is also a new 'Help Tool' included with Version 12 called 'Input Documentation', which has been developed by Rasmus Lund.
+The notes feature allows you to add notes about your model and the 'show hints' checkbox allows you to get some help if you do not understand an EnergyPLAN input. - The Investment tabsheet was expanded, so that new costs are now included.
+For example, the cost of road vehicles was added and the number of additional cost inputs was doubled from 10 to 20. - There was also a new 'Help Tool' included with Version 12 called 'Input Documentation', which was developed by Rasmus Lund.
 This new add-on interprets EnergyPLAN scenario-files and presents all the relevant input data in a way that is easy to understand. - A short video about these updates is available here: https://c.deic.dk/p8ppfplsnnc/

-The new interface has been updated in the existing EnergyPLAN exercises and the support manuals by Jan-Henrik Wunsch and Dominik Dominikovic.
+The new interface was updated in the existing EnergyPLAN exercises and the support manuals by Jan-Henrik Wunsch and Dominik Dominkovic under the guidance of David Connolly.